Axway/open-banking-docs/content/en/docs/deployment/installation/obconfigure.md

 linkTitle: "obconfigure"
 weight: 8
 ---
-obconfigure is a CLI Linux application for reading a master YAML file and copying the values into the target YAML files.
+obconfigure is a CLI tool (Linux and Windows) for reading a master YAML file and copying the values into the target YAML files.
-Build and execution of the obconfigure CLI tool for the Axway Open Banking solution.
+This will guide on the build and execution of the obconfigure for the Axway Open Banking solution.

 ## Building the tool on Linux

-It is recommended to create the binary using GraalVM's native-image on Linux.

 1) Download GraalVM
 ```bash